krobelus/rate-experiments/thesis.md

 \paragraph{LRAT Proofs} The runtime and memory usage of DRAT checkers can exceed the ones of the solver that produced the proof
 \cite{DBLP:conf/aaai/Heule18}.
-The resulting need for a DRAT checker to be as efficient as possible requires mutable data structures that rely on pointer indirection which are difficult to verify.
+The resulting need for a DRAT checker to be as efficient as possible requires mutable data structures that rely on pointer indirection which are difficult to formally verify.
 The lack of a formally verified DRAT checker is remedied by making the DRAT checker output an annotated proof in the LRAT format \cite{DBLP:conf/cade/Cruz-FilipeHHKS17}.
 The LRAT proof can be checked by a formally verified checker without unit propagation, making sure that the formula formula is indeed unsatisfiable
 \cite{DBLP:conf/itp/HeuleHKW17}.
 Most solvers can only generate DRAT